 Content is free to use for all approved partners, but must only used in accordance with Clause 2 of the Terms & Conditions.

-When is video and audio made available?
+When is content made available?

 All News Hub content is shared to https://newshub.bbc.co.uk shortly after it has been transmitted on the BBC.